Creamy…and cheesy with a roasted boldness and a hint of fresh thyme. Mmmm. This roasted cauliflower onion soup warms you up on a cold day.

 - Add roasted cauliflower and onion to garlic and thyme mixture.

 - Add 2 cups of vegetable or chicken broth.

 - Turn heat to high until mixture boils then reduce and simmer for about 15-20 minutes.

 - Remove from heat and puree mixture with a stick blender.
 Or transfer to a food processor in batches.

-- Stir in cheese and half an half.
+- Stir in cheese and milk.